PiyushVarman/Class-12-Project-Files/OS v1/README.md

-Please run the program at a resolution of 1366x768 for optimal results.
-Let me know your thoughts!
+Please run the program at a resolution of 1366x768 for optimal results.\n Let me know your thoughts!
 Thanks!